bsonntag/react-use-intersection-observer/README.md

 $ yarn add react-use-intersection-observer
 ```

-This module uses React's upcoming hooks feature.
+Since this module uses React's upcoming Hooks feature,
-To try this out you'll also need to install the 16.7.0-alpha.0 version
+to try this out you'll need to install the `16.7.0-alpha.0` version
 of `react` and `react-dom`:

 ```sh